 05 Monday 2018

-The real estate market has welcomed 2018 with increased optimism as per the general consensus amongst prominent estate agencies, valuation specialists and development companies – foreseeing increases in both sales transactions and prices as economic recovery progresses, with special emphasis placed on properties located along the coastline.
+The real estate market has welcomed 2018 with increased optimism as per the general consensus amongst prominent estate agencies, valuation specialists and development companies – foreseeing increases in both sales transactions and prices as the economic recovery progresses, with special emphasis placed on properties located along the coastline.

-Demographic studies by means of governmental agencies portrayed furthered interest in high value real estate developments.
-Thus far, convergence in terms of asset value categories remains contentious since foreign buyers are more geared towards the more expensive end of the spectrum.
+Demographic studies by means of governmental agencies portrayed furthered interest in high-value real estate developments.
+Thus far, convergence in terms of asset value categories remains contentious since foreign buyers are geared towards the more expensive end of the spectrum.
 Advocates of the split differentiate on the distinction of high net-worth players towards investments of up to €2.5 million in the coastal cities of Limassol, Larnaca and Pafos, and the domestic market towards the lower bracket of housing of up to €300.000 and apartments ranging from €150 – €250.000 that are currently lacking in supply across Cyprus.
 In practice, and principally in the city of Limassol where our own company operates, foreign buyers have diversified across different sectors and property types for investment purposes, including office space and apartments.

 The president of the Cyprus Land & Building Developers Associations is confident that the number of unit transactions standing at 2,500 has remained low for Cyprus’ standards, apart from an exhibited 30% increase in the two years preceding 2017 – especially when taking into account the benefits that the island has to offer, and the fact that Spain in the last year alone displayed 50,000 in sales transactions.
-The encouraging environment will be further fueled by the recuperated trust on behalf of both domestic and foreign buyers with an additional 400 – 500 unit transactions per year for the next 5 years, added Sales Director in agreement.
-Net-worth individuals present amplified interest in contemporary seaside property that offers quality living and local services, and will continue so unless unforeseen exogenous parameters come into play.
+The encouraging environment will be further fueled by the recuperated trust on behalf of both domestic and foreign buyers with an additional 400 – 500 unit transactions per year for the next 5 years, adds Sales Director in agreement.
+Net-worth individuals present amplified interest in contemporary seaside property that offers quality living and local services and will continue so unless unforeseen exogenous parameters come into play.
 It should also be noted that excess supply is not professed to occur to the degree that resulted in the unwanted market contractions of the past, mainly because of the dependency of eminent high-rise developments into ensuring being funded prior to initiating, due to bank averseness that accordingly translates into less of them being developed in parallel than originally publicized.

-Property development officials characterize any short-term buy-to-flip commentary regarding the EU-passport acquisition program as frivolous because Cyprus is able to offer attractive returns on those assets for more years than the requirement period to obtain citizenship.
+Property development officials characterize any short-term buy-to-flip commentary regarding the EU-passport acquisition program as frivolous because Cyprus is able to offer attractive returns on those assets for more years than the required period to obtain citizenship.
 The Cypriot citizenship program might be the swiftest in the EU, but since 2013 all banks operate under the strictest anti-money laundering regulatory framework in Europe, and comparative models will be under adoption in all other EU countries four years later than Cyprus.
 Furthermore, in 2015 Cyprus represented a mere 0.3% of the total number of citizenships granted in the EU, and as compared with 178,000 in Italy, 118,000 in the U.K., 114,400 in Spain, 113,600 in France, and 110,100 in Germany, has remained proportional to its size.

 Valuation experts suggest demand for property will increase in the range between 10% – 20% and prices for commercially purposed residential real estate will appreciate on an average around the 10% mark.
-Capital controls, explicitly currency restrictions, introduced by the Chinese government will impend transaction volume from the previously non-existent Chinese market in Cyprus; nonetheless such investments will not be hindered to projected levels, and as evident in currently materializing transactions.
+Capital controls, explicitly currency restrictions, introduced by the Chinese government will impend transaction volume from the previously non-existent Chinese market in Cyprus; nonetheless, such investments will not be hindered to projected levels, and as evident in currently materializing transactions.

 Other internal developments intrinsic to their level of uncertainty, as well as great political and economic relevance, is the VAT introduced on commercially applicable land, and so is how banks will respond in the near-term future in terms of management of their (Non-Performing Loans) NPLs and at which prices (compared to fair value) they will liquidate their non-performing portfolios in order to safeguard their obligations towards depositors and remain solvent.
 On the first matter, and if land transactions go south; property prices are predicted to surge by an additional 5%, and depending on market dynamics, which are confidently expected to surpass the upheaval of 2017.